ThePrimeagen/vim-royale/README.md

 **May the best man *vim*.**
 **Cheaters never *vim*.**

+# Warning
+I have _literally_ done no offline development of this project.
+This project is purely stream only developed.
+So if there are large periods of time with no improvement it is due to shiny object syndrome that I have.

+If you wish to heckle me streaming this, especially since its my first game ever, check out the [Twitch Stream](https://twitch.tv/ThePrimeagen).

 # Intro
 Vim Royale is a game meant to make you better at vim movements by making a gamification of Vim itself.
 The game is not an educational game, but instead